manosbatsis/corbeans/docs/src/main/tut/docs/starter-bnms.md

 )
 ```

-> Your metadata class belongs to your cordapp module
+> Your metadata class belongs to your cordapp contract module

 ### BNMS Service Implementation